At Downs View, all staff have a duty of care to all children.

 Safeguarding education is taught in a variety of ways which is carefully and sensitively planned to ensure that is appropriate to each child’s social, emotional and physical stages of development.
 It brings serious messages in a way to ensure children are engaged and prepared to safeguard themselves and others.

-If you are concerned that you have not been listened to or you have a concern about another adult in school, you can use the procedures outlined in our Whistleblowing policy.
+If you are concerned that you have not been listened to or you have a concern about another adult in school, you can use the procedures outlined in our whistleblowing policy (see policies).

 You can call the NSPCC whistleblowing helpline - 0800 028 0285 - if you would like further advice about procedures followed for any concern.